buzanits/booosta-installer/tutorial/tutorial3.md

 `login_adminuser`.
 Adminusers can create new users in the `User Administration / User` menu on the left.

 Users can register themselves if the key `allow_registration` is set to `true` in `local/config.incl.php`, which is `false` by default.
 If you want to force self registered users to confirm their email address by clicking on a link sent to them, also set `confirm_registration` to `true` in the config.
+If you want to direct anyone that types `https://my.domain.com` into the browser to the user area instead of the admin area, edit `index.php` and replace `/admin` with `/user` there.
+Then a default page in the user area will be displayed if a user is logged in and if not, the user login page will appear.